Booritas/opencv/modules/videoio/doc/videoio_overview.markdown

 It is a common case that these libraries read/write images from/to a memory buffer.
 If it so, it is possible to make a `Mat` header for memory buffer (user-allocated data) and process it in-place using OpenCV functions.
-See cv::Mat::Mat() for more details.
+See ncvslideio::Mat::Mat() for more details.

 The FFmpeg library